The Holy Land: Stepping to the Farthest Reaches of My Soul, Not My Walllet

 Consequently, all that shopping inconvenienced those who did very little or no shopping at all, as we exited Israel.
 We sat inside the bus for three hours while waiting for others to get their VAT refunds.
 I do not fault the pilgrims/tourists, but the coordinator and tour-director.
 The tour director who had been running the business for seventeen years should have considered these consequences and not just thought about her commission from the factory/store.

 We sailed and celebrated a mass on the boat at the Sea of Galilee near Kibbutz Ginosar before visiting theYigal Allon museum where the remnant and a picture of a boat from the time of Jesus, dug out by a fisherman and said to have been used by Jesus disciples, was on display.
 I was surprised how loosely secured an artifact of such importance, so I asked our guide if it was the government responsibility to protect such relic.
 His answer surprised me more.
 He said, “It’s all about faith,” pointing to the boat that we sailed on, “The boats are run by a private company.
-Anybody can operate a business as long as you apply for license and pay taxes.”
+Anybody can operate a business as long as you apply for a license and pay taxes.”
 I learned later that no evidence was found to connect the ‘Jesus Boat’ to Jesus Christ or his disciples.
-It seemed to me that the boat in the museum was used to package a tour attraction that included the boat rides.
+It seemed to me that the boat in the museum was used to package a tourist attraction that included the boat rides.
 Everything was commercialized, even to use the bathroom.
 We were in line for a long time to get local currency to use the bathroom that had an automated coin system.

 Although the commercial part of the trip took away the solemnity of a pilgrimage, it did not take away some of the amazing places we visited.
-For example, the Church of Transfiguration at the tip of Mt.
+For example, the Church of Transfiguration at the top of Mt.
 Tabor, the spot where Jesus transfigured, was beautifully designed by a priest-architect Barluzzi.
 The artwork inside the church and the view from Mt.
 Tabor were amazing.
 The Church of the Annunciation in Nazareth enclosed the remains of the House of Joachim and Ann and the site where the Angel Gabriel appeared to the Virgin Mary to announce that she was to become the Mother of God, is one of the largest churches in the world.
 Today, the shrines or churches that were built over the remnants of the Byzantine churches where most of the religious relics said to have been found or the miracles of Jesus occurred, are under the ‘Custodian of the Holy Land', a Franciscan order approved by the Pope and the Holy See.

 Secondly, this pilgrimage made me reaffirm my values.
 The more I travel, the more I find myself in respect of people and other cultures that practice religions of entirely different beliefs.
-For example, in Buddhist Thailand, I saw the beauty on how they practiced religion by taking care of each other and the people.
+For example, in Buddhist Thailand, I saw the beauty of how they practiced religion by taking care of each other and the people.
 In Turkey, the muezzin call to prayers and the prayer chants sounded like beautiful music to my ear that when I came home, I began to appreciate the priest chanting during the mass.
 In China, despite the thousands of visitor to the Lin Yin Temples, the Lin Yin Hills provided a backdrop of peaceful seclusion for me to have a one on one with God.
 I take the miracles of life and the magic of nature through the towering waterfalls, natural hot springs, the remains of ancient civilizations, animals not behind cages and the birds and dolphins in the Amazon and wild oceans as “Divine Act.”